readium/readium-js/README.md

 The CFI library can be used to generate CFIs in simple cases.
 This includes character offset terminus types for EPUBs that only require a package document (itemref) indirection step.

-1. Get a copy of the library, as per step 1 under the previous heading.
+1. Get a copy of the library, as per step 1 of "linking with CFIs," above.

-2. Add the CFI library to your code using a script tag, as per step 2 under the previous heading.
+2. Add the CFI library to your code using a script tag, as per step 2 of "linking with CFIs," above.

 3. Use the library to generate a CFI